 2 Tbsp apple cider vinegar

 1/4 tsp sea salt

 1/4 tsp black pepper

 - Place salmon in a glass baking dish.
 Whisk together the remaining ingredients in a small bowl.
-Pour ¾ of the mixture over salmon and let marinate for at least 30 minutes.
-Reserve remainder of marinade.
+Pour ¾ of the mixture over the salmon and let marinate for at least 30 minutes.
+Reserve the remainder of the marinade.

 - Preheat broiler.
 Line a baking sheet with parchment paper.
 Transfer salmon to baking sheet, skin side down.
 Broil for 6 to 10 minutes or until cooked through.
 Drizzle on the remaining sauce.
 Return to broiler for 1 minute.
 Remove from oven and serve.